 Now that you have your DIY pumpkins stem looking like stems, add a realistic touch; use a craft stick or something you have around this house (butter knife) to create lines and grooves in the stems.
 This changes the looks dramatically.
 The stems can be glued onto your pumpkins, but I like using toothpicks or small wooden dowels.
 Insert these before baking in the oven.
 This will allow you to reuse them on different pumpkins every year if you want.

 Time to bake!
 I used parchment paper to line a cookie sheet and set my oven to 275 degrees, and baked the DIY pumpkin stems for 15 minutes.
 Remove from the oven and allow to completely cool to room temperature before painting.

 Step 4 Painting The Stems

 Next, start layering the colors with a makeup sponge or cotton ball to create a mottled effect.
 I suggest you water down the paint a bit so it’s more of a wash.
-I used a brown, and then green paint on top of the brown.
+I used brown and then green paint on top of the brown.
 Be sure not to add the paint too heavily because you want that first layer of dark paint color to still be visible in the groves you created.

 Add A Touch Of Dirt To Your Pumpkin Stems

-Those are some good looking DIY pumpkin stems right there.
+Those are some good-looking DIY pumpkin stems right there.
 Nailed it!
 And that fabric pumpkin in the pic above… The Dollar Tree Pumpkins are the perfect base for fabric pumpkins.
 Or paint!
 I’ve used them in many ways because… HEY, they’re a dollar.
 I’m a happy girl now.
 Pretty sure Mr. Honey Do will be too. 🤣